Gokyo Ri Trek 2026: Best Itinerary, Package & Safety Guide

 Day 1: Reach Kathmandu

-Today arrive Kathmandu and get yourself prepared for the trek.
+Today arrive in Kathmandu and get yourself prepared for the trek.
 Meet the team at the airport and you will be briefed about the trek.
-Check in a hotel then we will check if you have the proper trekking gear or something is missing.
+Check in at a hotel, then we will check if you have the proper trekking gear or if something is missing.
 Prepare the essentials for the trek and stay comfortably in a hotel.

-Post breakfast, reach Tribhuvan Domestic Airport of Kathmandu and from there is a flight to Lukla.
-You can reach there in half an hour, the experience of flying will be one of the best ones because it passes through some valleys and some mountain ranges and quaint villages are visible.
+Post breakfast, reach Tribhuvan Domestic Airport of Kathmandu and take a flight to Lukla.
+You can reach there in half an hour.
+The experience of flying will be one of the best, as it passes through valleys, mountain ranges, and quaint villages.

-Arrive Lukla and the team members will receive you and from here trek to Phakding which will be 3.5 hours long.
-Pass through some beautiful villages and lush green mountains.
-Reach Phakding and you will stay in a guesthouse there.
+Arrive in Lukla where the team members will receive you.
+From here, trek to Phakding, which will take approximately 3.5 hours.
+Pass through beautiful villages and lush green mountains.
+Reach Phakding and stay in a guesthouse for the night.

-Today the trek is to Namche Bazaar which lies at an altitude of 3440 metres.
-The beautiful huge green mountains surrounds this place and it is a pleasure to trek along Dudh Koshi till Namche.
+Today the trek is to Namche Bazaar, which lies at an altitude of 3,440 metres.
+The beautiful, huge green mountains surround this place, and it is a pleasure to trek along the Dudh Koshi River till Namche.

-Take a break at Monjo and from here the ascend starts through dense green forest.
-When you are about to reach Namche you’ll get a slight view of the huge Mt.
+Take a break at Monjo, and from here the ascent starts through dense green forest.
+As you approach Namche, you’ll get a glimpse of the huge Mt.
 Everest and Lhotse if the weather remains clear.

-You can rest today and also explore the surrounding area, just above this Bazaar is a Namche museum and from there Mt.
-Everest and Lhotse are visible clearly.
+Today is for rest and acclimatization.
+You can explore the surrounding area.
+Just above Namche Bazaar is the Namche Museum, from where Mt.
+Everest and Lhotse are clearly visible.

-Post breakfast, start the climb from Namche Bazaar to Kyangjuma, it is a small village which offers magnificent views of Ama Dablan (6856 m), Thamserku (6808 m) and Katenga (6685 m).
+After breakfast, start the climb from Namche Bazaar to Kyangjuma, a small village that offers magnificent views of Ama Dablam (6,856 m), Thamserku (6,808 m), and Kantega (6,685 m).

-Leave Kyangjuma trail and gradually climb to Mongla, a small hamlet with some tea houses and jaw dropping views of lofty snow-capped peaks.
+From Kyangjuma, gradually climb to Mongla, a small hamlet with some tea houses and breathtaking views of lofty snow-capped peaks.
 Enjoy your overnight stay in a lodge.

-From Mongla descend towards Dudh Kosi, ahead follow a river to its source.
-Gradually gain altitude and the trail becomes isolated, pass through the forest of Rhododendrons and Fir.
+From Mongla, descend towards the Dudh Kosi and follow the river to its source.
+Gradually gain altitude as the trail becomes more isolated, passing through forests of Rhododendrons and Fir.

-Cross this section and reach Dole, it is a small place with some tea houses and offers extremely beautiful views of Thamserku (6808 m) and Kantega (6685 m).
+Cross this section and reach Dole, a small settlement with a few tea houses, offering stunning views of Thamserku (6,808 m) and Kantega (6,685 m).

-Start your trek with a steep incline from Dole to Luza (4360 m) via Lahframa (4220 m).
-The trail now becomes easy and takes you through small quaint villages of Nepal.
+Start your trek with a steep incline from Dole to Luza (4,360 m) via Lahframa (4,220 m).
+The trail then becomes easier and takes you through small, quaint villages of Nepal.

-Now, follow Dudh Kosi towards its source and come across a small hamlet “Machhermo”, there are few tea houses and you will be staying in a lodge today.
+Follow the Dudh Kosi towards its source and reach the small hamlet of Machhermo, which has a few tea houses.
+You will stay overnight in a lodge here.

 Day 8: Machhermo to Gokyo (4720 m)

-After a short climb reach Phangka, the valley broadens now and you have to descend towards the river.
-Now, start climbing the trail which leads to Ngozamba glacier’s terminal moraine.
-Climb up the moraine and come across an old iron bridge, it marks the entry to the fascinating “Gokyo Lake Valley”.
+After a short climb, reach Phangka.
+The valley broadens here, and you descend towards the river.
+Begin climbing the trail that leads to the terminal moraine of the Ngozumba Glacier.
+Climb up the moraine and cross an old iron bridge, marking the entry to the fascinating “Gokyo Lake Valley”.

-After a short hike from here you will see the first lake of this valley “Longpongo”.
-At a short distance lies another one “Taboche Tso”, it is connected to Dudh Pokhri, the third lake and on its bank Gokyo village is located.
+After a short hike from here, you will see the first lake of the valley, “Longpongo”.
+A short distance ahead lies another lake, “Taboche Tso”, which is connected to Dudh Pokhri, the third lake.
+Gokyo village is located on its bank.

-Gokyo is your destination for today, there you will stay in a lodge.
+Gokyo is your destination for today.
+You will stay overnight in a lodge here.

-Across the Dudh Pokhri, lofty Gokyo Ri can be seen standing in glory.
-Today, start the day young and head towards the Gokyo peak.
-The climb is tough and steep but rewards with exotic views of the Himalayas.
+Across Dudh Pokhri, the lofty Gokyo Ri stands in glory.
+Start early today and head towards the Gokyo peak.
+The climb is tough and steep, but it rewards you with breathtaking views of the Himalayas.

-From Macchermo retrace your steps and get back to Dole and ahead follow Dudh Kosi by passing through forest of Rhododendrons and wealthy sections of birch.
+From Machhermo, retrace your steps back to Dole, following the Dudh Kosi River and passing through forests of Rhododendrons and rich sections of Birch trees.

-The trail is mostly downhill followed by some ascends.
-Reach Namche Bazar and spend your night in a lodge there.
+The trail is mostly downhill with a few ascents.
+Reach Namche Bazaar and spend the night in a lodge.

 Day 12 : Lukla to Kathmandu